xiaeryu/Bacterial-genomics/speciesIdentification.md

 * input2: the downloaded database, such as "HOMD_16S_rRNA_RefSeq_V13.2.fasta"

 #####OUTPUT:
+Output files should be in the same directory as the input directory.
 * _sp.blast.out: the blast output file
 * .species: the identification of the top 3 most similar 16S RNAs